GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/mv3-migration-checklist/index.md

 ---

-This page provides a quick reference to help you identify any changes you might need to make to an Manifest V2 extension so that it works under Manifest V3.
-For more description of the nature of these changes see the [Manifest V3 migration guide][mv3-migration-guide].
+This page provides a quick reference to help you identify changes you need to make to a Manifest V2 extension so that it works under Manifest V3.
+For descriptions of these changes see the [Manifest V3 migration guide][mv3-migration-guide].

 ## API checklist {: #api_checklist }

-There are some changes you may need to make based on changes to the API surface.
-This section lists these changes.
+This section lists changes you may need to make based on changes to the API surface.

 ### Do you have host permissions in your manifest? {: #api-host-perms}